lernest/cat-genetics/README.md

 ```

-When two cats are breeded, a punnet square can be generated for each trait.
+When a kitten is created, a punnet square can be generated for each trait.
 ```
    Punnet Square